 - DNA fragmentation testing

 Your investigations and treatment will be managed with sensitivity and the utmost confidentiality whilst providing expert medical care to enable you to achieve your dream of fatherhood.

 Hyaluronan binding assay (HBA) analysis

-HBA stands for hyaluronan binding assay, which is a sperm assessment method that can be used to distinguish between mature sperm with intact DNA and immature sperm with damaged DNA.
+HBA stands for hyaluronan binding assay, which is a specialist sperm assessment method that can be used to distinguish between mature sperm with intact DNA and immature sperm with damaged DNA.
 Hyaluronan is a naturally occurring substance found within the cells which surround the egg.
-Mature sperm have developed receptor sites which mean they can bind to the hyaluronan to initiate fertilisation, whereas immature sperm lack these receptors and would be unable to bind.
+Mature sperm has developed receptor sites which means they can bind to the hyaluronan to initiate fertilisation, whereas immature sperm lacks these receptors and would be unable to bind.